sportsclimbs/sportclimbs-2/content/peak/buxton/pin-dale/pin-dale-topo.md

 The technical corner line.

 **7. Pin Job (6c)**
-The arete is very worthwhile.
+The arête is very worthwhile.

 ## The Upper Tier